theman-oj10/CareerSync/docs/DeveloperGuide.md

 ![Structure of the UI Component](images/UiClassDiagram.png)

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `InternshipListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+Additionally, the `MainWindow` contains an initially hidden `HelpWindow` and `DetailedInternshipWindow`.
+These are windows that can be accessed by the user to view the help guide and detailed information of an internship respectively.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2324S2-CS2103T-W11-1/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2324S2-CS2103T-W11-1/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,

 * executes user commands using the `InternshipLogic` component.
-* listens for changes to `Model` data so that the UI can be updated with the modified data.
+* listens for changes to `InternshipModel` data so that the UI can be updated with the modified data.
 * keeps a reference to the `InternshipLogic` component, because the `UI` relies on the `InternshipLogic` to execute commands.
-* depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
+* depends on some classes in the `Internship` component, as it displays `Internship` object residing in the `InternshipModel`.

 #### InternshipLogic component